schrauger/VPS-Debug-Site/README.md

 ### index.html
 Since raw html can't include other html without javascript or iframes, you'll need to manually edit the quick links at the bottom for vps1, vps2, etc.

+### mysql user permissions
+To check the galera cluster status, a user with the proper credentials must be created.
+It does *not* need any `GRANT` privileges to any tables.
+The only thing this user must be able to do is read a status line from the mysql database, which is a privilege implicitely granted to all users.
+Feel free to be as lax or strict with the password as you see fit.

+Connect to mysql using mysqlclient (or use your favorite program to connect and add the user)

+* `mysql -p`

+Create the user, modifying the password as you see fit.
+Use these credentials in the config.php file.
+* `CREATE USER 'vpstest'@'localhost' IDENTIFIED BY 'vpstest';`
+*

 ### nginx config

 Include this nginx config file in your `sites-enabled` folder.